 Webhook payload

 LangSmith sends webhook notifications in the format of a Run.
-See the API Reference for details.
 The request payload includes run input, configuration, and other metadata in thekwargs field.
+In addition to the standard run fields, the webhook payload also includes values, webhook_sent_at, and error fields.

 Secure webhooks